informatics-isi-edu/deriva-docker/README.md

 ```

 Invoked without arguments, the command above will generate an environment-specific `localhost.env` config file, located at `~/.deriva-docker/env/localhost.env`, using the
 `test` environment profile.
-This profile includes the entire container stack, including test users (using the `webauthn` database provider) and a
-test catalog #1 running under the hostname `localhost`.
+This profile includes the entire container stack, including test users and a test catalog #1 running under the hostname `localhost`.

 ##### User credentials (Test profile):